 And that’s why if I ever have another kid I’d have to name it American Professional in honor of my malpractice insurance.
 They were incredibly kind and helpful.
 The attorney they assigned me was also kind and helpful.
 He gave me the option to fight it, but dragging it out and giving my computer to investigators didn’t make sense for my stress levels or y’know, running an online business.
 Especially since I was (accidentally) guilty.

-After months of back and forth trying to find a settlement number that wasn’t so ridiculous, a check that included 5 digits before the decimal point was sent December 20th and it wasn’t fully settled until January.
+After months of back and forth trying to find a settlement number that wasn’t so ridiculous, a check that included 5 digits before the decimal point (as in $XX,XXX) was sent December 20th and it wasn’t fully settled until January.
 I wasn’t allowed to talk about the suit, so if you saw me seeming overly adamant about anything regarding copyrights or stock photos or American Professional in FB Groups, that’s why.

 I’m working on getting a copyright attorney to do an interview with me about best practices.
 In the meantime, whenever you download a photo from a stock photo site, screenshot yourself doing it & pop that baby in a file.
 A couple friends have gotten in trouble with Getty Images because they didn’t maintain documentation of the download.
 Another is being bullied by a company that may just be capitalizing on people’s desire to make this go away as quickly and easily as possible.
 Ultimately, the onus is on us to prove that we came by the photos legally which I totally didn’t know before this experience.